1. Introduction

 Secondary assets

-1. Asset management context menu (details in Context menu of library).
+1. Asset management context menu (details in the [Context menu of Library]).

 2. Add an existing asset in the structure, creating a compound asset.
 There is no limit to the asset tree.